Probely/farcaster-onprem-agent/README.md

   While the agent should be able to use a proxy to connect to Probely, this may result in poor network performance.
-We **strongly** recommend that you allow the agent to connect to `hub.farcaster.probely.com` on `UDP port 443`.
+We **strongly** recommend that you allow the agent to connect to `hub.farcaster.probely.com` on `UDP` port `443`.

 # Building from source

 This step is **not** required to run the Agent.

-Follow these instructions if you want to understand how the Container and Installer are built.
+Follow these instructions if you want to understand how the Container is built.

 * Start by checking the code out from the repository: